DreamingDevs/learn-terraform-with-aws/docs/dev_machine_setup.md

 > NOTE: We can leverage Terraform to create the IAM user, role, and policies.
 However, as this is the first step towards setting up Terraform, we will proceed to manually create the required AWS resources.
 Later in this repo, when we work on the IAM user related automations, we will revisit and address this tech debt.

+> NOTE: To keep things simple, we will create a policy which will provide limited access to S3 service.
+This can be extended to all other services which `tf_user` needs to access.

 Let's get started by creating an IAM user group at the [AWS Console](https://console.aws.amazon.com/).

 - Enter `tf_user_group` as name for the group